 We have a school dog who is named Arlo and is owned by Mrs Appleby Payne, Deputy Head, who has full responsibility of his care, vaccinations, training and insurance.
 He has been specially trained to work in school with children.
-He is currently just over 2 years old, has passed his Bronze and Silver Good Citizen Award and soon to take his Silver test.
-His training is weekly and ongoing.
-We are now working towards Gold.
+He is currently just over 2 years old and has passed his Bronze, Silver and Gold Good Citizen Award.

 After the success of our Pets as Therapy dog visits and further research we know that there are many benefits in having a school dog: